 When your brick-and-mortar store remains shut, switch to online appointments and video consultations.
 Setmore’s Teleport integration lets you meet and interact with clients without when social distancing prevents people from meeting each other.
 To activate the teleport integration, read our step-by-step guide here >

 Once you feel comfortable delivering services online, try to expand your portfolio of offerings.
-Host 1:1 consultations with customers online, or upgrade to Setmore Premium to host larger webinars and workshops.
+Host 1:1 consultations with customers online, or upgrade to Setmore Pro to host larger webinars and workshops.

 Step 2: Improvise